wix/stylable/packages/core-test-kit/README.md

 ## License

 Copyright (c) 2019 Wix.com Ltd. All Rights Reserved.
-Use of this source code is governed by a [BSD license](./LICENSE).
+Use of this source code is governed by a [MIT license](./LICENSE).